DarkChungus/School-Projects/IT Exhibition 2081/README.md

- Didn't get anything this year.
-Just a lame certificate of participation.
+UPDATE: Disgusting.
+What did I get for my brilliance in projects this year?
+A certificate of participation.
+Watching everyone else get their awards was painful.
+Waiting to hear my own name was painful.
+This school sucks.
+Apart from one, all of the judges were pure garbage, I hope they never get to judge again.